 In exceptional cases where a core, specialization, or program requirement is not offered the following semester, the timeline may be extended one additional semester, subject to approval by the Associate Dean for Academic Affairs upon written application by the student with the approval of the instructor.
 Work for elective offerings must be completed by the end of the semester following the incomplete grade request without exception.

 Unresolved incompletes will convert to a grade.
-If an incomplete is not resolved by the deadline established, an IP grade will convert to an N grade and an IF grade will convert to an F.
+If an incomplete is not resolved by the deadline established, an IP or IF grade will be changed to the grade earned based on the student performance and work submitted by the deadline established.

 Incomplete Grade Counts As Attempt